Leon Simon (Zionist)

 Sir Leon Simon (אריה (לאון) סימון; 11 July 1881 – 27 April 1965) was a leading British Zionist intellectual and civil servant who took part in the drafting of the Balfour Declaration of 1917 and served on the Zionist Commission with Chaim Weizmann.
 An advocate of cultural Zionism and the revival of Hebrew language, Simon was a scholar and translator of Ahad Ha'am, and produced the first modern Hebrew translations of Plato.
-He served as the Chairman of the Hebrew University of Jerusalem’s Executive Council, and from 1949–50 as the university's President.
+He served as the chairman of the Hebrew University of Jerusalem's executive council, and from 1949 to 1950 as the university's president.

-Early life
+Early life and education

 Simon was the son of Rabbi Isadore Simon of the South Manchester Synagogue and Kitty Avner, both of whom had moved to Britain in the late 19th century from Lithuania.
 He studied at Manchester Grammar School and read Greats at Balliol College at the University of Oxford.

 In Manchester he became a core part of a group of young anglicised Jewish intellectuals that congregated around Chaim Weizmann.
 The group included the journalist Harry Sacher, Samuel Landman, Israel Sieff and Simon Marks of Marks & Spencer.
 All of them had studied at Manchester Grammar School.

 The group were members of the Manchester Zionist Association, where Simon and his brother Maurice Simon would hold discussions in Hebrew.
-Charles Dreyfus, Weizmann's employer in Manchester, was the President of the Society.
+Charles Dreyfus, Weizmann's employer in Manchester, was the president of the society.

-Simon edited the newspaper "The Zionist Banner" with Sacher and the monthly journal "Palestine".
+Simon edited the newspaper The Zionist Banner with Sacher, and the monthly journal Palestine.

 In 1904 Simon joined the General Post Office and rose to become Director of Telegraphs and Telephones and later Director of Savings.
 He was made CB in 1931 and was knighted in 1944.
 He married Ellen Umanski, (later called by the name Lady Ellen Simon), and they had two daughters.